mlcommons/medperf/docs/mlcubes/mlcube_data.md

             └── ...
     ```

-    Now you can run the following commands, being located at `data_preparator_mlcube/mlcube`:
+    Now, you can execute the commands below, being located at `data_preparator_mlcube/mlcube/`:
     ```
     mlcube run --task prepare data_path=../../my_data/data/ labels_path=../../my_data/labels/
     mlcube run --task sanity_check
     mlcube run --task statistics output_path=../../my_data/statistics.yaml
     ```

-    Note how
+    Note that:

-    1. Passed paths are relative to `mlcube/workspace` rather then to current working directory,
+    1. The passed paths are relative to `mlcube/workspace` rather then to the current working directory,
     2. We used default values for transformed data so new folders would appear: `mlcube/workspace/data/` and others.

 ## Using the Example with GPUs

 The provided example codebase runs only on CPU.
-You can modify it to have `pytorch` run inference on a GPU.
+You can modify it to pass a GPU inside Docker image if your code utilizes it.

 The general instructions for building an MLCube to work with a GPU are the same as the provided instructions, but with the following slight modifications:

-- Use a number different than `0` for the `accelerator_count` that you will be prompted with when creating the MLCube template.
+- Enter a number different than `0` for the `accelerator_count` that you will be prompted with when creating the MLCube template or modify `platform.accelerator_count` value of `mlcube.yaml` configuration.
 - Inside the `docker` section of the `mlcube.yaml`, add a key value pair: `gpu_args: --gpus=all`.
-These `gpu_args` will be passed to `docker run` under the hood by MLCube.
+These `gpu_args` will be passed to `docker run` command by MLCube.
 You may add more than just `--gpus=all`.
 - Make sure you install the required GPU dependencies in the docker image.
 For instance, this may be done by simply modifying the `pip` dependencies in the `requirements.txt` file to download `pytorch` with cuda, or by changing the base image of the dockerfile.